agardnerIT/killercoda_tutorials/lifecycleToolkit/step4/text.md

 It will take a few moments for the frontend to start and until that time, the pre-deploy checks for the other pods will error and the other pods will stay pending.

-After a few moments though, all pods should start successfully.
+After a few moments, all pods should start successfully.

 ```
 kubectl -n podtato-kubectl wait pods --for condition=Ready --timeout=120s